siddhpatil6/AndroidInterview-Questions/README.md

 # AndroidInterview-Questions

+# Number of Sensors in android?
+categories of sensors.

+## Motion Sensors
+## Environmental sensors
+## Position sensors

+1. TYPE_ACCELEROMETER

+Measures the acceleration force in m/s2 that is applied to a device on all three physical axes (x, y, and z), including the force of gravity.

+2. TYPE_AMBIENT_TEMPERATURE

+Measures the ambient room temperature in degrees Celsius (°C).
+See note below.

+3. TYPE_GYROSCOPE

+Measures a device's rate of rotation in rad/s around each of the three physical axes (x, y, and z).

+4. TYPE_PROXIMITY

+Measures the proximity of an object in cm relative to the view screen of a device.
+This sensor is typically used to determine whether a handset is being held up to a person's ear.

+5. TYPE_TEMPERATURE
+Measures the temperature of the device in degrees Celsius (°C).
+This sensor implementation varies across devices and this sensor was replaced with the TYPE_AMBIENT_TEMPERATURE sensor in API Level 14

 # why we need UML diagram?

 A complex enterprise application with many collaborators will require a solid foundation of planning and clear, concise communication among team members as the project progresses.